HGARgG-0710/math-expressions.js/README.md

 ### 8.Matrix

-This class represents a Vector of Vectors of a mathematical matrix.
+This class represents a Vector of Vectors or a mathematical matrix.

 #### Class Methods